Home Compare NXPI vs QCOM

 NXP Semiconductors N.V. vs QUALCOMM: Which Stock Looks Stronger in 2026?

-NXP Semiconductors holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+The structural profiles are close, with NXP Semiconductors carrying a narrow edge on growth.
 QUALCOMM still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.